 There were 33 undeclared allergen recalls in 2016 (46%), 34 (49%) in 2017 and 46 (46%) in 2018.
 In the last three years, customer complaints were the most common method of detecting the need to recall food followed by routine testing by the company and then routine government testing (table 1, figure 1).
-As seen in figure 2, detection by customer complaints and routine testing by the company has increased since 2016 and detection by government testing has decreased.
+As seen in figure 2, detection by customer complaints and routine testing by the company has increased since 2016.

 Table 1.
 Problem detection for undeclared allergen recalls 2016 - 2018

 |Routine government testing||8||6||5||19|